Enhanced Hospital Cleaning

 Proven results

-Our long-lasting surface coating provides continuous disinfecting action.
+Our long-lasting surface coating provides a continuous antimicrobial action.
 In a study in the American Journal of Infection Control, a single application reduced the average bacterial count across all treated surfaces by more than 99% for two months and was still delivering a 98.5% hygiene improvement after 15 weeks.

 Secure your hospital today

-COVID-19, viruses, and pathogens for months to come.
-If you need more information or have any questions, don’t hesitate to contact us find out how we can help you enhance your hospital infection control.
+If you need more information or have any questions, don’t hesitate to contact us find out how we can help you enhance your hospital’s infection control outcomes.